akikoo/Fluid-Grid/README.md

 Fluid, Responsive and Semantic grid is built for LESS CSS.
 It supports any number of columns.
 Gutter width is defined as percentage (rendered as left margin), and grids can be nested too.
+[View demo](http://akikoo.github.com/Fluid-Grid/)

 ## Requirements for a reusable, fast and flexible grid system